Register for three or more independent courses and save 15%. Register now!

 Virtual Elementary School (VES) is an online course provider in the core areas of English (language), math, and science.
 Our safe, online learning environment supports learners through engaging content, aligned with the Ontario curriculum, while helping them to develop 21st century skills.
 VES courses can easily be used with other content resources to build out your homeschool curriculum.

 Each VES course includes:

-VES also offers the ability for you to add qualified teacher support.
+VES also offers the ability for you to add qualified teacher support by signing up for Facilitated courses.
 Your teacher will:

 For a sample of the outstanding content VES offers, please review our Demo Courses.
 If you have any questions about selecting VES as your homeschooling resource, please contact VES Coordinator Rebecca Merner at Rebecca.Merner@VirtualElementarySchool.com.